erikengervall/dockest/docs/introduction.md

 **Setup and testing**

-This repo uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [lerna](https://github.com/lerna/lerna).
+This repo uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) together with [lerna](https://github.com/lerna/lerna).

 - `yarn` Installs all dependencies.
-Bear in mind that yarn workspaces [hoists](https://yarnpkg.com/lang/en/docs/workspaces/#toc-limitations-caveats) dependencies to root
+Bear in mind that yarn workspaces [hoists](https://yarnpkg.com/lang/en/docs/workspaces/#toc-limitations-caveats) dependencies
-- `yarn build` Builds packages that requires building, most importantly the library itself
+- `yarn build` Transpiles packages that requires transpiling
 - `yarn test` Tests packages by using the library.
-The library itself is also unit tested with Jest
+The library itself is also unit tested using Jest